 On August 30, 1854, the City of New York acquired this property, and the land that would become Horace Harding Expressway, through condemnation.
 The City placed the property under NYC Parks jurisdiction on the same day.
 Originally named Hard Courts Area, the park is now known as Barrier Playground, or more affectionately as “Handball Haven.”

-Although handball is one of the most popular games in the city and has long been identified with New York, depictions of hand-played ball games have been discovered in Egyptian tombs dated to 2000 BC, and in Arizona and Nicaragua, dated to 1500 BC.
-Not only a historic artifact, handball has its place in literature; Homer’s The Odyssey describes a handball game invented by Anagalla, Princess of Sparta.
+Handball is one of the most popular games in the city and has long been identified with New York; however, the game can be traced back through history to depictions in Egyptian tombs dating to 2000 BC, and in Native American sites in Arizona and Nicaragua circa 1500 BC.
+Homer himself described the game in his epic poem, The Odyssey, as an invention of Princess Anagalla of Sparta.

 Modern handball may be played on one-wall, three-wall, or four-wall courts; the one wall version is the most popular.
-The court consists of a wall, twenty feet wide and sixteen feet high and is bounded by 34-foot long and 20-foot wide sidelines.
+The court consists of a wall, twenty feet wide and sixteen feet high.
 Drawn sixteen feet away and parallel to the front wall is the “short line,” which separates the front-court from the back-court, with service markers located nine feet behind the short line.
 The area between these two lines is the service zone.

-In January 2000, Commissioner Stern announced an initiative to renovate handball courts across the city.
-Citing the 2,052 handball courts in New York City parks and playgrounds, the Commissioner vowed to sponsor the repair of 1,500 needy facilities by 2003.
-The improvements will include graffiti removal, repainting, maintenance of court surfaces, and repair of the wall’s expansion joints.
-In celebration of the initiative, Parks hosted the City’s first amateur handball tournament, which occurred in locations throughout all five boroughs in June 2000.
+In January 2000, NYC Parks announced an initiative to renovate the 1,500 of the 2,052 handball courts across New York City’s parks and playgrounds.
+Improvement efforts included graffiti removal, repainting, maintenance of court surfaces, and repair of the wall expansion joints.
+In celebration of the initiative, NYC Parks hosted the City’s first amateur handball tournament, which occurred in locations throughout all five boroughs in June 2000.